 The terms and conditions of the groups banking facilities include the facility provider having the right to trigger a review of the banking facilities based on the EBITDA result of the group.
 During the current year the consolidated entity exceeded the facility providers allowable variance to EBITDA due to decreased expected earnings.
-The facility provider did not action this right of review.
+The facility provider did not action this right of review and no amounts were outstanding at period end on the Multi-Option and Bill Acceptance/Discount Facility.